Murder of Peter Porco

 On August 10, 2006, 23-year-old Christopher Porco (born July 9, 1983) was convicted of second-degree murder for the axe murder of his father, Peter Porco, and second-degree attempted murder after a similarly brutal attack on his mother, Joan Porco, left her severely wounded and permanently disfigured.
-The attacks were committed on November 15, 2004, at the home of Peter and Joan in Delmar, New York.
+The attacks were committed on November 15, 2004 at the home of Peter and Joan Porco in Delmar, New York.

 Murder case

 Background

-On November 15, 2004, Peter Porco, a 52-year-old state Appellate Division court clerk, was found dead of massive head injuries in his home in Delmar, New York.
-His wife Joan Porco (née Balzano), a children's speech pathologist, was discovered lying in the couple's blood-drenched bed with severe head trauma; she survived the attack, but lost one eye and part of her skull and suffered severe facial disfigurement.
+On November 15, 2004, Peter Porco, a 52-year-old state Appellate Division law clerk, was found dead from massive head injuries in his home in Delmar, New York.
+His wife, Joan Porco (née Balzano), a children's speech pathologist, was discovered lying in the couple's blood-drenched bed with severe head trauma; she survived the attack, but lost one eye and part of her skull and suffered severe facial disfigurement.
+Peter Porco "sustained 16 serious blows from a sharp, heavy instrument, including one that penetrated his skull and another that took off part of his jaw".
 Despite Peter's catastrophic injuries, he survived for several hours after the attack.
-After waking up, he carried out his morning routine before finally dying, as he had written a check for Christopher, made a packed lunch and attempted to load the dishwasher in the kitchen during the time before his death.
+After waking up, he carried out his morning routine before finally dying; he had written a check for his son Christopher, made a packed lunch and attempted to load the dishwasher in the kitchen before succumbing to his injuries.

 An axe belonging to the family, which was used in the attack, was found in the garage.
-Bethlehem Police soon focused their investigation on Christopher Porco, the younger of the couple's two sons, who was a student at the University of Rochester 230 miles away.
+Bethlehem Police soon focused their investigation on Christopher Porco, the younger of the couple's two sons, who was a student at the University of Rochester.
 Christopher Porco was at the University of Rochester when his parents were discovered.
 He later said he learned of the attack from a reporter.
 He returned to Delmar that evening.

 Prosecution

 In late November 2004, outgoing Albany County District Attorney Paul Clyne convened a grand jury to hear testimony implicating Christopher Porco in the murder.
 Those who were reported to have testified in the closed-session hearing included Porco's friends from college, a university campus safety officer, and a former girlfriend.
 The grand jury would field more testimony before handing up an indictment against Christopher in November 2005, one year after the attacks.
+At that time, Albany County District Attorney David Soares asserted that the investigation had involved 22 different police and security agencies in various locations across the United States.